ujjwol112/Naive-Bayes-Classifier/README.md

 - Multiple Naive Bayes classifiers are trained and evaluated for sentiment analysis on airline tweets.
 - The classifiers achieve varying accuracies and performance metrics for predicting sentiment.
 - A hybrid Naive Bayes classifier combining Gaussian and Multinomial classifiers with different feature sets is implemented and evaluated for improved performance.

-## Unique Insights

-- The Titanic dataset analysis provides insights into factors influencing passenger survival rates, such as gender, age, and passenger class.
-- The Airline Tweets dataset analysis reveals trends in customer sentiment towards different airlines, which can inform airline companies' customer service and marketing strategies.

 ## Usage